finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

 <a id="getbyqueryjson"></a>
 # **GetByQueryJson**
-> string GetByQueryJson (string query, string? queryName = null, int? timeout = null, bool? jsonProper = null)
+> string GetByQueryJson (string query, Dictionary<string, string>? scalarParameters = null, string? queryName = null, int? timeout = null, bool? jsonProper = null)

 GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url.